No Disability Insurance ?

 The benefits are most often 60% of your gross covered pay (some plans pay as little as 40%).

-The benefits are taxable so 60% is not what you take home (60% of gross pay minus taxes = what you get when disabled).
+The benefits are taxable so 60% is not what you take home (60% of gross pay minus taxes = what you get when unable to work).

 If part of your compensation is in the form of a bonus or a commission, neither of these may be counted as part of your compensation for the purpose of calculating your disability benefit.